imandr/pythreader/README.md

    ```python
    value = function(*arguments)
    ```
+   note that the function will be called while the lock associated with the Primitive object is acquired (the object is locked)
 1. release the lock
 1. return the value returned by the user supplied function, or None otherwise